mrendleman/MachineLearningTCGAHNSC-BINF/README.md

 # Experiments

 ## Treatment variable imputation experiments
-Classifier training on pre- and post-imputation data can be done in WEKA as described in our manuscript: (link to be added upon publication)
+Classifier training on pre- and post-imputation data can be done in WEKA as described in our manuscript: https://pubmed.ncbi.nlm.nih.gov/31208324/

 Importance values for these variables can be calculated with ```CIRF_importance.r```, though the raw (pre_averaged) results can be examined in the ```raw_importance_noimp.csv``` and ```raw_importance_rfimp.csv``` files.